 The Brosno Dragon

 Interestingly, the argument surrounding Brosnya isn’t whether the monster exists, but rather what it could possibly be.
-Speculation varies wildly from a mutant beaver or giant pike, to more scientific conjecture of underwater volcanos or limnic eruption.
-It is interesting to note, that Lake Brosno is a deep lake and is known to have several fractures on its bottom, that could possibly conceal volcanic activity.
+Speculation varies wildly from a mutant beaver or giant pike to more scientific conjectures of underwater volcanos or limnic eruptions.
+It is interesting to note that Lake Brosno is a deep lake and is known to have several fractures on its bottom that could possibly conceal volcanic activity.

 Diablo Ballena, the Monster of Lake Tota

-In the high plateau of the Altiplano Cundiboyacense, in the Columbian Andes, sits Lake Tota, ancient home to the Muisca people.
-Among their creation myths regarding the origin of the lake, is a legend of a great battle fought between one of their heroes, Siramena and an immense black snake with gleaming eyes, that lived in a cave at the bottom of a large depression.
+On the high plateau of the Altiplano Cundiboyacense, in the Columbian Andes, sits Lake Tota, the ancient home of the Musica people.
+Among their creation myths, regarding the origin of the lake, is the tale of a great battle fought between one of their heroes, Siramena, and an immense black snake with gleaming eyes that lived in a cave at the bottom of a large depression.
 Siramena, the great dancer, defeated the devil and left it there in the pit.
-Later, the high priest of Musica, threw a precious emerald into the abyss where it struck the snake and turned into pure green waves, filling the hole and creating Lake Tota.
-It has been associated with a monstrous serpent ever since.
+Later, the high priest of Musica threw a precious emerald into the abyss where it struck the snake and turned it into pure, green waves, filling the hole and creating Lake Tota, which has been associated with a monstrous serpent ever since.

-The earliest documented sightings of the creature date to the Spanish colonial era and are strange accounts indeed.
-It was during this period that the moniker of “Diablo Ballena”, or devil whale became popularized.
+The earliest documented sightings of the creature date to the Spanish colonial era.
+These are strange accounts, indeed.
+It was during this period that the moniker of “Diablo Ballena,” or devil whale, became popularized.
 Rather than paraphrase, I will quote them directly.

 Superstition has continued to inhabit these places concerning horrific wonders: indeed, the rugged look of the region; suspended waters, so to speak, and such a height to always be agitated by the wind blowing from Toxillo, the most elevated wetlands of lake Tota; a slimy substance, oval, and filled with unpleasant water like the sand of its beaches, everything tends to arouse surprise.
 According to the people in the region, the lake is not navigable; the evil character inhabits its depths in dwellings, they say, one can see the gateways if they stay away from the shores and head toward the middle of the lake, occasionally out of the abyss a monstrous fish can be seen only briefly.

-Today, you are more likely to encounter a wind surfer or rainbow trout, than any gleaming eyed devil snake.
+Today, at the lake, you are more likely to encounter a wind surfer or a rainbow trout than any gleaming-eyed devil snake.
 Regardless, the legend lives on, even if sightings of the Diablo Ballena have not.
-Though, if it truly is a devil, one might argue that its bound to return, eventually.
+Though, if it truly is a devil, one might argue that it’s bound to return, eventually.

-Devotees of cryptozoology often look to the opaque waters of Nahuel Huapi Lake in Patagonia, Argentina, as the place where science and legend might finally meet.
+Devotees of cryptozoology often look to the murky waters of Nahuel Huapi Lake in Patagonia, Argentina, as the place where science and legend might finally meet.
 Reports of a monstrous aquatic beast residing in the Patagonian lake date back centuries in local lore, though it wasn’t until 1897 that Dr. Clemente Onelli of the Buenos Aires Zoo began to document them.
-In 1910, explorer George Garret observed the creature at a distance of about 400 meters, claiming that it was 5-7 meters in length and rose 2 meters out of the water.
+In 1910, explorer George Garret observed the creature at a distance of about 400 meters, claiming that it was five to seven meters in length and rose two meters out of the water.
 In 1922, with the patronage of the Buenos Aries Zoo, he returned to Patagonia and organized an expedition to find Nahuelito, which they believed to be a Plesiosaur.
 The Zoo has been seeking credible evidence ever since.

 Sightings of Nahuelito continued over the decades and persist to this day.
 In 1960, the Argentinian Navy pursued an object in the lake believed to be Nahuelito for eighteen days but was unable to conclusively identify it.
-In 1988 a man captured some of the first known images of the creature, subsequently published in the Rio Negro newspaper.
-While authenticity remains elusive, new photographs continue to surface.
+In 1988, a man captured some of the first known images of the creature, which were subsequently published in the Rio Negro newspaper.
+While authentication remains elusive, new photographs continue to surface.